HL7/bser/input/pagecontent/index.md

-### Note to Ballot Commenters
+### **Note to Ballot Commenters**

 We are seeking specific feedback on the following issues:
- * Is it realistic for community-based organizations (CBOs) to offer secure subscriptions to data in their systems?
+ * •	Is it realistic for community-based organizations (CBOs) to offer secure subscriptions to data in their systems?
+How would that work when there is an intermediary?
+When the intermediary is a pure pass through?
  * In the Notify of Referral step in [Referral - Notify and Pull](bi-directional_service_ereferral_transactions.html#referral-notify-and-pull) should both the Task and SerivceRequest be sent, or should just the Task be sent?

 ### Overview